lotov/lcode3d/docs/overview/window_and_grids.rst

    While choosing the value for this parameter, one should take into account the particle size.
-Even a single fine [:doc:`Coarse/fine plasma <../tour/coarse_and_fine_plasma>`] particle is three cells wide
-   [:doc:`Plasma <../tour/plasma>`],
-   so the gap width should be wide enough to cover the entire coarse particle cloud size.
+Even a single fine [:doc:`Coarse/fine plasma <../tour/coarse_and_fine_plasma>`] particle is three cells wide in deposition, [:doc:`Plasma <../tour/plasma>`], so the gap width should be wide enough to cover the entire coarse particle cloud size.
    Failure to meet this condition may result in a memory violation error.
+   This could be solved by introducing fine particle reflection, but that'd be more resource-intensive.

 Note that while it defines the area where plasma is allowed to be present,